jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configures External Authentication options.

 * `auth-url`: Configures the endpoint(s) of the authentication service.
-All requests made to the target backend server will be validated by the authentication service before continue, which should respond with `2xx` HTTP status code, otherwise the request is considered as failed.
+All requests made to the target backend server will be validated by the authentication service before continue, which should respond with `2xx` HTTP status code; otherwise, the request is considered as failed.
 In the case of a failure, the backend server is not used and the client receives the response from the authentication service.
 * `auth-external-placement`: Defines where the external service call should be configured.
 Options are `backend` and `frontend`.
 Default value is `backend` and this is the value that has the better performance.
 Use `frontend` if the external service create HTTP headers used on early stages, e.g. [HTTP header routing constraints](#http-match).
-Note that placing the external authentication configuration in the frontend comes with a performance penalty, because all the incomming requests will need to evaluate the ACLs of this configuration.
+Note that placing the external authentication configuration in the frontend comes with a performance penalty, because all the incoming requests will need to evaluate the ACLs of this configuration.
 Avoid placing too much (dozens) paths in the frontend on high loaded proxies.
 * `auth-method`: Configures the HTTP method used in the request to the external authentication service.
 Use an asterisk `*` to copy the same method used in the client request.
 The default value is `GET`.
 * `auth-headers-request`: Configures a comma-separated list of header names that should be copied from the client to the authentication service.
 All HTTP headers will be copied if not declared.
 * `auth-headers-succeed`: Configures a comma-separated list of header names that should be copied from the authentication service to the backend server if the authentication succeed.
 All HTTP headers will be copied if not declared.